piotrmurach/github/README.md

 #### 3.2.1 For an User

-To create an access token through the GitHub Authrizations API, you are required to pass your basic credentials and scopes you wish to have for the authentication token.
+To create an access token through the GitHub Authorizations API, you are required to pass your basic credentials and scopes you wish to have for the authentication token.

 ```ruby
 github = Github.new basic_auth: 'login:password'